c3n3/aitpi/README.md

 # AITPI
-Arbitrary Input for Terminal or a PI, or Aitpi (pronounced 'eight pi')
+Arbitrary Input for Terminal or a Pi, or Aitpi (pronounced 'eight pi')

 # Goal
 The goal of this project is to provide a simple, but arbitrary, input